 In 2020, UFCSPA total population was 5,590 people, of which 4,476 were undergraduate and graduate students.
 On this subject, there is a significant linear trend in UFCSPA population in the period 2008-2020 with an average annual increase of 417.4 people.
-As revealed by our analysis, despite the increase in the institution's community, per capita consumption of some resources were maintained or even decreased, which can be partially explained by the fact that some of UFCSPA resources are directed to the development of actions aimed at environmental sustainability.
+As revealed by our analysis, despite the increase in the institution's community, the per capita consumption of some resources was maintained or even decreased, which can be partially explained by the fact that some of UFCSPA resources are directed to the development of actions aimed at environmental sustainability.
 Moreover, UFCSPA is committed to meeting the goals defined in its SLP, permeating the Environmental Agenda for Public Administration.
 All actions and goals established in UFCSPA SLP are monitored by the EMC (UFCSPA, 2021).

-SLP (2021) reports the amount of special waste (characterized as biological, infectious or chemical waste) produced per year (Figure 2).
+The SLP (2021) reports the amount of special waste (characterized as biological, infectious, or chemical waste) produced per year (Figure 2).
 The SLP was not mandatory and did not exist before 2013, therefore these indicators began to be monitored as a unit of measurement in liters in 2013.
-Considering they are indicators that generate significant expenses, and their risks to the environment, they should be continuously monitored.
+Considering their risks to the environment and these are indicators that generate significant expenses, they should be continuously monitored.